 Certain vegetables and herbs go well together, and myoga ginger and shiso leaves are one of those golden combinations.

 - Myoga ginger (ミョウガ, みょうが, 茗荷) – Also known as Japanese ginger, Myoga is harvested for its unopened flower bud and flavorful shoot instead of its root.
 The flower buds are slightly larger than thumb-size and they come in pinkish-bronze outer layers.
 Myoga has a very distinctive flavor, with a mild ginger overtone and zesty tang.
 It has a tender crunchy texture and gives a refreshing taste to the palate.
 That is why the Japanese believe eating myoga can help boost appetite.

-- Shiso leaves (しそ, 紫蘇) – Similar to Korean or Vietnamese perilla leaves, Shiso has distinct fragrance and flavors.
-This is one of my favorite herbs that I have a lot of shiso recipes on the blog.
+- Shiso leaves (しそ, 紫蘇) – Similar to Korean or Vietnamese perilla leaves, Shiso has distinct fragrances and flavors.
+This is one of my favorite herbs and I have a lot of shiso recipes on the blog.